The-Last-Cookie/secure-networking/ssl.md

 DNS.3 = pihole-test.home.arpa   # Replace with your server's FQDN
 IP.1 = 10.10.10.115             # Replace with your Pi-hole IP
 ```

+*Key* takeaways for setting up a template file:

+- The CA root certificate should carry no key usages, except `keyCertSign` and `cRLSign`.

 ## Links